 Most of the newly-released cryptocurrencies start with a super low market price, thus being able to classify as a penny cryptocurrency.
 If the coin is seen as useful, however, it’s the price will surely start increasing soon after the initial release.

-What you should do to be able to catch one of these penny cryptocurrencies early on and successfully invest into it is watch the market and do in-depth research with new, up-and-coming crypto coins.
+If you want to be able to catch one of these penny cryptocurrencies early on and successfully invest into it, you should watch the market and do in-depth research with new, up-and-coming crypto coins.
 Read the companies' whitepapers, follow the news and think logically - will this new crypto fill a need?
 Will it serve a use?
 If so, it might be a good option to invest in.

 Another type of cryptocurrencies that you might encounter is called stagnant cryptocurrencies.
 These crypto coins have usually been in the market for quite some time now, yet their price doesn’t seem to fluctuate at all.